-- 1. Place the sensor into the sensor chamber of the flow cell assembly.
+- 1. Place the previously zeroed sensor into the sensor chamber of the flow cell assembly.
 The sensor is inserted into the side of the flow cell and is sealed in place with a double o-ring.
 The o-rings are lubricated at the factory to allow the sensor to slide smoothly into place.
 If insertion becomes difficult, use a small amount of silicon grease to lubricate the o-rings.
 If the low-volume flow cell is used, screw the sensor into the flow cell until the membrane cap bottoms out on the acrylic flow cell.
 Do not over-tighten - 2.
 Turn on the inlet water flow to the flow cell and adjust the inlet flow rate so that water is overflowing from the inlet chamber.
 The best performance will be obtained when some water is always overflowing.
-This maintains constant flow and pressure on the sensor at all times. - 3.
-Allow the system to operate undisturbed for 30-60 minutes.
+This maintains constant flow and pressure on the sensor at all times.

+- 3. Allow the system to operate undisturbed for 30-60 minutes.
 Assuming the water contains chlorine, the display will be reading positive sensor current values.
 If the system is stable, the value on the display will increase to some PPM value and remain at that level.
 At that point, calibration can continue. - 4.
 If the sensor is on-line, the user may want to set the output HOLD feature prior to calibration to lock out any output fluctuations. - 5.
 Scroll to the CAL menu section using the MENU key and press ENTER or the UP arrow key.
-Cal Cl2 will then be displayed. - 6.
-Press the ENTER key.
+Cal Chlor will then be displayed. - Press the ENTER key.
 The screen will display a flashing 1-Ref for span calibration or a 2-Zer for zero calibration.
 Using the UP arrow key, set for a 1-Ref span calibration and press ENTER. - 7.
 The system now begins acquiring data for the calibration value.
 As data is gathered, the units for ppm and temperature may flash.
 Flashing units indicate that this parameter is unstable.
 The calibration data point acquisition will stop only when the data remains stable for a pre-determined amount of time.
 This can be overridden by pressing ENTER.
 If the data remains unstable for 10 minutes, the calibration will fail and the message Cal Unstable will be displayed. - 8.
 The screen will display the last measured ppm value and a message will be displayed prompting the user for the lab value.
 The user must then modify the screen value with the arrow keys and press ENTER.
-The system then performs the proper checks.
-Note that the monitor will wait for up to 2 hours for the user to enter the measured value for calibration.
-If no entry is made after 2 hours, the monitor will return to normal operation with the original slope value remaining unchanged.

-9. If accepted, the screen will display the message PASS with the new sensor slope reading, and then it will return to the main measurement display.
+The system then performs the proper checks. - 9.
+If accepted, the screen will display the message PASS with the new sensor slope reading, and then it will return to the main measurement display.
 If the calibration fails, a message indicating the cause of the failure will be displayed and the FAIL icon will be turned on.
 The range of acceptable values for sensor slope is 20% to 500%.
-It may be necessary to rebuild the sensor as described in Section 5.1 Chlorine Sensor Preparation.
+It may be necessary to rebuild the sensor as described in section 5.1 Chlorine Sensor Preparation.
 Should the slope value remain out of range and result in calibration failures, review the Service Section of this manual, then contact the service dept. at ATI for further assistance.